yge58/caffe2-opencv-ndkcamera/README.md

 # What is it?
-It does one job: run caffe2 in real-time.
+It does one job: run caffe2 on android with real-time camera.

 (If you are not comfortable with ndk or cpp, please do not continue, this app might be a waste of your precious time.
 Because of memory leaks, resource management must be taken care of in cpp.)